 Meditation is an important part of Buddhist practice.
 Mantras are used in Buddhist meditation as a way of encouraging attunement between the interior and exterior worlds.

-Deborah King, Author of Mindvalley’s Be A Modern Master Program, encourages others to ground themselves with meditation.
-She explains, “Meditation is the firmest foundation on which to build your spiritual temple.”
+Some experienced meditation masters encourage others to ground themselves with meditation.
+They go further to say that, “Meditation is the firmest foundation on which to build your spiritual temple.”
 It can be quite a profound practice.

 When incorporating Buddhist mantras into spiritual practice, one can read, hmm, speak aloud, chant or sing Buddhist mantras.
 Some Tibetan Buddhism practices call for carving mantras into stones.